Skip to content

 • Study Days for German A-Level at universities.

-• Opportunity to volunteer to run The Language Café and demonstrate resources on Open Evening (11+ and sixth-form).
+• Opportunity to volunteer to be a German ambassador and to demonstrate resources on Open Evening (11+ and sixth-form).

 • Linguascope online resource for KS3-4 – a fun resource for practising and enhancing vocabulary and listening.

-• Pearson Active Learn – online resource to accompany the KS3 text books to enable students to practise the skills, vocab and grammar in each topic.
+• Pearson Active Learn and Pearson Active Hub – online resources to accompany the KS3 and KS4 text books to enable students to practise the skills, vocab and grammar in each topic.

-• Kerboodle – digital text books and online resources for KS4 and KS5.
+• Kerboodle – digital text books and online resources for KS5.

 • Quizlet – online vocabulary learning